deepset-ai/haystack-experimental/README.md

 ## Experiments lifecycle

 Each experimental feature has a default lifespan of 3 months starting from the date of the first non-pre-release build that includes it.
-Once it reaches the end of its lifespan, the experiment will be either:
+Once it reaches the end of its lifespan, the experiment will either:
 - Be merged into Haystack core and published in the next minor release, or
 - Released as a Core Integration, or
 - Dropped.